Tailbone Pain – Coccydynia Treatment & Symptoms

 Your body must adapt to changes in your connective tissue and center of gravity throughout your pregnancy.
 As the pregnancy progresses, the bones that make up the pelvis will widen apart in anticipation of a vaginal birth.

-It’s very common to develop increased muscle tension and pain in places where you never experienced it before.
+It’s very common to develop increased muscle tension and pain in places where you have never experienced it before.
 An important function of the pelvic floor muscles is to support the contents of your abdominal cavity.

 When you are pregnant, this includes the weight of the growing infant.
 Muscles in the pelvic floor attach to the bones in your pelvis, including the coccyx.